Dr. Yang-Ming Chang

 Ph.D., State University of New York - Buffalo, 1985

 Chang is Professor of Economics.
 His research interests include microeconomics (conflict and contest, risk and uncertainty, applied game theory), international trade, and industrial organization.
 Chang has concentrated his recent research projects on the economics of peace, the general equilibrium analysis of bargaining with endogenous and increasing destruction, as well as issues related to strategic trade policies, conflict, and modes of market competition.

-Chang’s work has appeared (or is forthcoming) in a number of professional journals, including Journal of Political Economy, Canadian Journal of Economics, Southern Economic Journal (2), Labour Economics, Journal of Population Economics (3), Managerial and Decision Economics, Information Economics and Policy, Public Finance Review, Annals of Finance, International Review of Economics and Finance (2), Journal of Development Studies, Open Economies Review, The Journal of International Trade & Economic Development, Review of World Economics, Defence and Peace Economics (3), The Economics of Peace and Security Journal, Economics Bulletin (3), The B.E.
+Chang’s work has appeared (or is forthcoming) in a number of professional journals, including Journal of Political Economy, Canadian Journal of Economics, Southern Economic Journal (2), Labour Economics, Journal of Population Economics (3), Information Economics and Policy, Managerial and Decision Economics, Public Finance Review, Annals of Finance, International Review of Economics and Finance (2), Journal of Development Studies, Open Economies Review, The Journal of International Trade & Economic Development, Pacific Economic Review, Review of World Economics, Defence and Peace Economics (3), The Economics of Peace and Security Journal, Economics Bulletin (3), The B.E.
 Journal of Economic Analysis & Policy, Review of Law and Economics, European Journal of Political Economy, and Review of International Economics.